 We believe all scholars, regardless of economic status or family structure, are entitled to learn in a system that gives them the best chance for success.
-It is our vision that if we design a school that removes the barriers children in the child welfare system face by providing support services, children will be better prepared to achieve success in school.
-By co-locating the school with The Foundling's Bronx-based community services (beginning in 2010), this unique charter school will blend a rigorous academic program with an extensive series of social support services to meet the needs of the community.
+It is our vision that if we design a school that removes the barriers children in the child welfare system face.
+By providing support services, children will be better prepared to achieve success in school.